-Orientation is mandatory for new students.
-Attending orientation will give students the opportunity to learn about campus services and resources.
+Orientation is mandatory for new students and gives them the opportunity to learn about campus services and resources.
 This requirement is waived for transient students or students who transfer in 12 hours or more.

 Student Success Course - Learning Framework

 All first time entering students are required to enroll in a student success course, Learning Framework.
 The course includes study skills, test taking skills, time management, stress management, and other areas that will help students be successful in college.